 - Oops!Something went wrong.Please try again later.

-On October 21, 2020, FirstCash (NASDAQ: FCFS) declared a dividend payable on November 27, 2020 to its shareholders.
-FirstCash also announced that shareholders on the company's books on or before November 13, 2020 are entitled to the dividend.
-The stock will then go ex-dividend 1 business day(s) before the record date.
+FirstCash (NASDAQ: FCFS) declared a dividend payable on November 27, 2020 to its shareholders as of October 21, 2020.
+It was also announced that shareholders of FirstCash's stock as of November 13, 2020 are entitled to the dividend.
+The stock is expected to become ex-dividend 1 business day(s) before the record date.
 FirstCash has an ex-dividend date set for for November 12, 2020.
 The company's current dividend payout is $0.27, which equates to a dividend yield of 1.78% at current price levels.

-Ex-dividend dates are when company shares stop trading with their current dividend payouts in preparation for those companies to announce new ones.
+An ex-dividend date signals when a company's shares cease to trade with its current dividend payout.
+There is a small intermission period before the company announces a new dividend.
 Usually, a company's ex-dividend date falls one business day before its record date.
 Investors should keep this in mind when purchasing stocks because buying them on or after ex-dividend dates does not qualify them to receive the declared payment.
 Newly declared dividends go to shareholders who have owned that stock before the ex-dividend date.
 Most ex-dividend dates operate on a quarterly basis.

 FirstCash's Dividend History